-Fabian Williams was our guide on the first steps to a hybrid SharePoint environment.
+Fabian Williams guided the first steps to a hybrid SharePoint environment.
 What do you need to think about first when discussing a hybrid environment?

 Channel 9 Fabian Williams

 The above links should give you a plethora of information about hybrid environments.
 Also, they should be more relevant as a technical resource than the rest of this post will be.
-Here is what I was able to understand from the avalanche of information Fabian so kindly released on us.
+Here is what I could understand from the avalanche of information Fabian so kindly released on us.

 SharePoint Online (SPO) is coming, at least in a hybrid way, so come to terms with that now and start thinking about it.
-I’ve heard lots of people talk about hybrid as a way to slowly transition to SPO.
+Many people have talked about hybrid as a way to transition slowly to SPO.
 Fabian offered more ideas than that.

-First of all, a hybrid environment could, reasonably, be your answer.
+First of all, a hybrid environment could reasonably be your answer.
 A hybrid environment might be where your organization wants to stay.
-The second new way to look at it is that a hybrid environment is a more useful way to wait for SPO to evolve.
-This was something I haven’t yet heard, but it makes a lot of sense.
+The second new way to look at it is that a hybrid environment is a more helpful way to wait for SPO to evolve.
+I hadn’t yet heard this, but it makes a lot of sense.